Amytal Detoxification and Rehabilitation

 Amytal withdrawal symptoms

 Amytal withdrawal symptoms include tremors, dizziness, nausea, convulsions and delirium.
 Symptoms reduce upon the fifth day following cessation of consumption.
 At their peak symptoms can present a life threatening condition.
 Home based detox in the absence of medical assistance is thus not recommended.
-Our Amytal detoxification programme takes place in an environment where patients receive 24 hours a day medical assistance.
+Our Amytal detoxification programme takes place in an environment where clients receive 24 hours a day medical assistance.
 Five nutritious meals are provided throughout the day.
 Drugs such as phenobarbital may be offered to prevent seizures.

 Amytal rapid detoxification